flyingllama87/udp-holepunch/README.md

 Test utilities for [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching) to establish a P2P connection behind NAT routers.

-First, a lightweight server sets up the initial connection between the clients and then the clients interact with each other directly.
+First, a lightweight server sets up the initial connection between the clients and then the clients interact with each other directly using the same socket.

 Notes:

-- The latency calculation depends on the system time being very accurate.
+- The latency calculation in the client depends on the system time being very accurate.
 Suggest sync to the same NTP server first.
-- Server runs on TCP 8085 by default but client communications run on a random UDP socket.
+- Server runs on UDP 8085 by default but client communications run on a random UDP socket.

 ### Building
 - Needs golang installed for client + server golang build.
 Clang/LLVM and/or GCC can be used for C++ clients.